icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 Well, my youngest son Lorenzo was born with Autism and we were not aware that he can have this certain benefits and privileges.... and he is turning 13 next year.
 I too was born with a certain condition and I'm also qualified to get a PWD card from the government... and I'm 40ish old.

-If we knew this, we have received and used this priveleged and benefits a long time ago.
+If we knew this, we have received and used this privilege and benefits a long time ago.
 Awareness is the key.
 If Paul did not line up in that Express Lane, I wouldn't have known.

 That is the purpose of Friendillion, ladies and gents.
 The more people that you know, the more possibilities and awareness you will be receiving.